vtlim/shapes/INSTRUCTIONS.md

     * Click on badge on top of Travis website to get the build status image.
     * `[![Build Status](https://travis-ci.org/vtlim/shapes.svg?branch=master)](https://travis-ci.org/vtlim/shapes)`
 19. Travis file already had commands for code coverage so can go to [codecov.io](codecov.io) online to check that out.
-    * Have AT LEAST 80% of your code covered
+    * Have AT LEAST 80% of your code covered.
 20. Add badge for this too!
     * Add this next to the Travis badge, not on a new line.
     * `[![codecov](https://codecov.io/gh/vtlim/shapes/branch/master/graph/badge.svg)](https://codecov.io/gh/vtlim/shapes)`